Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study: Results and Discussion

 \section{Results and Discussion}

-This section will present a comparative analysis of segmentation performance across the evaluated models, considering both accuracy metrics (Dice, IoU, Recall) and computational efficiency (model size and inference cost).
-Cross-dataset generalization results will also be discussed.
+This section presents a comparative analysis of segmentation performance across the evaluated models, considering both accuracy metrics (Dice, IoU, Recall) and computational efficiency (model size and FLOPs).
+Cross-dataset generalization results are also discussed.

+From a deployment perspective, the results suggest that enforcing computational constraints (e.g., CPU-only environment) does not necessarily prevent achieving useful segmentation performance.